 The Audit Committee assists the Board in overseeing and monitoring the integrity of our financial reporting process, compliance with legal and regulatory requirements and the quality of internal and external audit processes.
 This committee's role and responsibilities are set forth in our charter adopted by the Board, which is available on our website at www.bellerophon.com.
 This committee reviews and reassesses our charter annually and recommends any changes to the Board for approval.
 The Audit Committee is responsible for overseeing our overall financial reporting process, and for the appointment, compensation, retention, and oversight of the work of KPMG LLP.
-In fulfilling its responsibilities for the financial statements for fiscal year 2017, the Audit Committee took the following actions:
+In fulfilling its responsibilities for the financial statements for fiscal year 2019, the Audit Committee took the following actions:

-- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2017 with management and KPMG LLP, our independent registered public accounting firm; - Discussed with KPMG LLP the matters required to be discussed in accordance with Auditing Standard No. 1301- Communications with Audit Committees; and - Received written disclosures and the letter from KPMG LLP regarding its independence as required by applicable requirements of the Public Company Accounting Oversight Board regarding KPMG LLP communications with the Audit Committee, and the Audit Committee further discussed with KPMG LLP their independence.
+- Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2019 with management and KPMG LLP, our independent registered public accounting firm; - Discussed with KPMG LLP the matters required to be discussed in accordance with Auditing Standard No. 1301- Communications with Audit Committees; and - Received written disclosures and the letter from KPMG LLP regarding its independence as required by applicable requirements of the Public Company Accounting Oversight Board regarding KPMG LLP communications with the Audit Committee, and the Audit Committee further discussed with KPMG LLP their independence.
 The Audit Committee also considered the status of pending litigation, taxation matters and other areas of oversight relating to the financial reporting and audit process that the committee determined appropriate.

-Based on the Audit Committee's review of the audited financial statements and discussions with management and KPMG LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for filing with the SEC.
+Based on the Audit Committee's review of the audited financial statements and discussions with management and KPMG LLP, the Audit Committee recommended to the Board that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 for filing with the SEC.

-Members of the Bellerophon Therapeutics, Inc. Audit Committee Mary Ann Cloyd, Naseem Amin and Jens Luehring
+Members of the Bellerophon Therapeutics, Inc. Audit Committee Mary Ann Cloyd (Chairperson), Naseem Amin and Crispin Teufel

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCES
+DELINQUENT SECTION 16(a) REPORTS

-Our records reflect that all reports which were required to be filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis, except that one initial reports of ownership was filed late by Amin Naseem.
+Our records reflect that all reports which were required to be filed pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended, were filed on a timely basis, except that one report, covering an aggregate of one transaction, was filed late by the Venrock entities and its managing members.